glow13/GroupShift/README.md

 # GroupShift
- A mod for Geometry Dash that lets you shift groups!
+ A mod for Geometry Dash that makes it really easy to copy+paste many triggers at once.